Labour vs Conservatives: What are their policies and where are they in the polls?

 Taxation is an important topic heading into any general election – and Labour and the Conservatives have already come to blows on the matter.

-In the first TV debate of the campaign period, Sunak claimed he had seen Treasury figures which showed that taxes would rise by £2,000 under a Labour government.
+In the first TV debate of the campaign period, Sunak claimed he had seen Treasury figures which showed taxes would rise by £2,000 under a Labour government.
 However, Starmer argued that these figures were misleading and that the Prime Minister had “put pretend Labour policies to the Treasury” to arrive at the sum.

 Treasury permanent secretary James Bowler has since distanced himself from the figures, arguing that the Conservatives included “costs beyond those provided by the civil service”.
-So, what exactly would a Labour or a Conservative government do with taxation?
+So, what exactly would a Labour or a Conservative government do with taxation

 • Income tax: Both parties have committed to keeping income tax thresholds frozen until 2028.
 This could see almost four million taxpayers pulled into higher tax bands thanks to fiscal drag, according to forecasts from the Office for Budget Responsibility (OBR).